plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 For End Users
 ~~~~~~~~~~~~~

-Site-Administrators can use the URL Management controlpanel (``/@@redirection-controlpanel``) to manage and add alternative URLs.
+Site-Administrators can use the URL Management control panel (``/@@redirection-controlpanel``) to manage and add alternative URLs.

 For Developers
 ~~~~~~~~~~~~~~

-Since the add-on ``Products.RedirectionTool`` has been merged into Plone you should to remove it before the upgrade if you used it.
+Since the add-on ``Products.RedirectionTool`` has been merged into Plone, you should remove it before the upgrade if you previously used it.

 New Login